Double the cuteness! Double the fun! Double the trouble?

 Since fear is the canine’s default reaction to odd or unfamiliar stimuli, this muddled understanding of the world around them can lead to impaired coping mechanisms later on.
 And since the dogs will be so bonded, the outlook could be grim if one of the dogs falls ill, passes away or needs to be separated from the littermate for some reason.

-How to deal with littermate syndrome
+How to deal with littermate syndrome in dogs

 If you do adopt two dogs from the same litter, there are some things you can do to ward off littermate syndrome: